 Nutrition to Aid Your Recovery

-Your diet should include low fat content, with a calorie intake maintained at 400 to 900 calories in the first 12 months, and 65 to 75 g of proteins per day.
-Foods rich in protein include meat, sea food, eggs, milk, poultry, cottage cheese and yogurt.
+Your diet should include low fat foods, limit processed foods, and have 65 to 75 grams of proteins per day.
+Foods rich in protein include meat, seafood, eggs, milk, poultry, cottage cheese and yogurt.
+Plant based proteins include lentils, chickpeas, tofu, edamame, nuts, quinoa, seeds and beans.
 Though it may be a little difficult to maintain this diet immediately after the surgery, the process gradually becomes easier after a few months.
-Your doctor may also suggest some eating guidelines that will help you cope with your surgery:
+Your primary care provider may also suggest some eating guidelines that will help you cope with your surgery:

 - Eat slowly and chew your food thoroughly.

-- Avoid food that is difficult to chew such as fresh fruits and raw vegetables, and meat such as pork.
+- Avoid food that is difficult to chew and swallow.

 - Eat small proportions of a balanced diet.

-- Avoid aerated drinks, chewing gums and ice as it may cause discomfort to the stomach by letting in too much air.
+- Avoid carbonated drinks, chewing gums and ice as it may cause discomfort to the stomach by letting in too much air.

 - Alcoholic beverages should be avoided.

 In most cases, it is also suggest that you take calcium, vitamin and mineral supplements after surgery to avoid nutrient deficiencies and associated diseases.

 Most healthcare providers will say, “Watch your sugar intake,” but sugar can be hard to recognize.
 Most people know to stay away from surgery drinks, but how about white bread, white rice and pasta?
 Anything with refined flour will spike your blood sugar.